JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-map prefer-geojson center="Q80914" title="San Antonio cave, Tobasco, Mexico" zoom="6.5" show-label="true">

 <param ve-entity eid="Q29" title="Spain">
 The Spanish first transported the domesticated sunflower across the Atlantic Ocean, though questions persist about who collected such plants or seeds, and when and from where they did so.
-In the absence of more specific evidence about their harvesting of the domesticated sunflower, an exploitative practice now termed “[extraction colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism),” verbal and visual descriptions of the plant in herbals and other corroborating evidence cchart its introduction to Spain and other parts of Europe.
+In the absence of more specific evidence about their harvesting of the domesticated sunflower, an exploitative practice now termed “[extraction colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism),” verbal and visual descriptions of the plant in herbals and other corroborating evidence can be used to chart its introduction to Spain and other parts of Europe.
 <param ve-map prefer-geojson center="45.796048, 3.108712" zoom="4.5" show-label="true">

 <param ve-entity eid="Q950531" title="Nicolás Monardes" aliases="Monardes’s">
 <param ve-entity eid="Q437466" title="Rembert Dodoens" aliases="Dodoens’s">
 <param ve-entity eid="Q8717" title="Seville">
 <param ve-entity eid="Q162022" title="Mechelen">
-Nicolas Monardes’s _[Dos libros](https://archive.org/details/hin-wel-all-00002448-001)_ (1565) contains the first known description of a sunflower written by a European.
-Monardes, who did not travel to the Americas, presumably authored the text based on his observations of plants grown in his botanical garden in Sevilla, Spain.[^ref13] Similarly, Rembert Dodoens’s _[Florum, et coronariarum](https://www.biodiversitylibrary.org/page/48323400)_ (1568)—one of the first books to reproduce an illustration of _H. annuus_—provides crucial evidence about when the cultivated sunflower was brought to a garden in <span data-click-map-flyto="51.031964, 4.502767">Mechelen</span>, Flanders.[^ref14]
+Nicolas Monardes’s _[Dos libros](https://archive.org/details/hin-wel-all-00002448-001)_ (1565) contains the first known published description of a sunflower written by a European.
+Monardes, who did not travel to the Americas, presumably authored the text based on his observations of plants grown in his botanical garden in Sevilla, Spain.[^ref13] Similarly, Rembert Dodoens’s _[Florum, et coronariarum](https://www.biodiversitylibrary.org/page/48323400)_ (1568)—one of the first books to reproduce an illustration of _H. annuus_—provides crucial evidence about when the cultivated sunflower was brought to a garden in <span data-click-map-flyto="51.031964, 4.502767">Mechelen</span>, Flanders.[^ref14] Through those or other networks
 <param ve-map prefer-geojson center="37.495436, -5.982527" zoom="10" show-label="true">

 ### “Peruvian” Origins and Mythic Encounters